 David Michael Burrow is a child of the 1960s & '70s.
 He was born in Moline, Illinois, on October 11, 1962, the fifth child of George Irving Burrow (a science teacher and later a state regional education administrator) and Elizabeth Zane Miller Burrow (a homemaker, who was also a former teacher).
-In the late 1990s he re-visited the neighborhood of suburban ranch houses where he spent his early childhood, which was remarkably unchanged since the '60s.
+In the late 1990s he re-visited the neighborhood of suburban ranch houses in Rock Island, Illinois where he spent his early childhood, which was remarkably unchanged since the '60s.
 He described it as "Beaverville", after the television show Leave It To Beaver.

 He started kindergarten in 1967 at Fern Persons Elementary School in Olivet, Michigan.
 While in Michigan his family lived in an enormous old house that used to be a fraternity.
 He especially remembers the house for its restroom--with multiple stalls and showers to accommodate the fraternity brothers.
 He also remembers playing "king of the hill" on a huge pile of leaves in the backyard.